-The U.S. Dollar index is a geometrically average of six currencies weighted against the U.S. dollar.
-It was created by the Federal Reserve in 1973 and the ICE USDX index is the trading vehicle for it.
-The index contains six currencies: the euro, Japanese yen, British pound, Canadian dollar, Swedish krona and Swiss franc.
-The euro replaced now-defunct five European currencies – the Deutsch Mark, the French franc, the Italian lira, the Dutch guilder and the Belgian franc.
+The U.S. Dollar Index is a geometrically average of six currencies weighted against the U.S. dollar.
+The Federal Reserve created it in 1973, and the ICE USDX index is the trading vehicle.
+The index contains six currencies: the euro, Japanese yen, British pound, Canadian dollar, Swedish krona, and Swiss franc.
+The euro replaced five European currencies – the Deutsch Mark, the French franc, the Italian lira, the Dutch guilder, and the Belgian franc.

 |Japanese Yen (JPY)||0.136|

 |British Pound (GBP)||0.119|

 |Swedish Krona (SEK)||0.042|

 |Swiss Franc (CHF)||0.036|

 Before the euro the weightings of five historical currencies were: Deutsch Mark (DEM) = 20.8%; French franc (FRF) = 13.1%; Italian lira (ITL) = 9.0%; Dutch guilder (NLG) = 8.3%; and Belgium franc (BEF) = 6.4%

 U.S. DX = (50.14348112) X (EUR/USD)-0.576 X (USD/JPY)0.136 X (GBP/USD)-0.119 X (USD/CAD)0.091 X (USD/SEK)0.042 X (USD/CHF)0.036